CSC-COI MD/PhD High-level Medical Innovative Talent Scholarships

 - Weekly “grand round” seminar for clinical case studies/discussions with senior clinicians

-3. Clinical observership in the Oxford University Hospitals NHS Foundation Trust.
+3. Opportunity for clinical observation within in the Oxford University Hospitals NHS Foundation Trust.

-Up to 10 students per year associated with CAMS-Oxford Institute, up to 4 year fully funded D.Phil scholarship, covering overseas fees and £20.4K stipend per year
+Up to 10 students per year associated with CAMS-Oxford Institute, up to 4 years fully funded D.Phil. scholarship, covering overseas fees and £21.5K stipend per year.

 Student candidates/selection procedure